Transform Your Crochet with These Spring Colour Ideas

 This cute coffee cup cosy has a cute ribbed top brim and a chic lacy body made from clusters of v stitches, before nipping in at the base with a band of double crochet stitches and being finished with a yarny little heart.

-The pattern is simple and quick to hook up and can be made from stash… just perfect for gifting and treating your best friends with or of course yourself!
+The pattern is simple and quick to hook up and can be made from stash… just perfect for gifting and treating your best friends or of course yourself!
+They are also great sellers at markets, so if you are a finished piece seller, they make a great low-cost, high-appeal item for fairs and craft markets.

 a small amount baby / sport weight yarn.
 I used Scheepjes stone washed in Moon Stone and Red Jasper.
 Pattern does share how to make cosy smaller or larger, so dk yarn will work also.